aholinch/odutils-web/README.md

 From the extracted folders copy the platform folder for your OS to the lib directory in this project.
 For Windows, copy \<SGP4 Dir\>\Lib\Win64 to lib\Win64.
 For Linux copy \<SGP4 Dir\>/Lib/Linux64 to lib/Linux64.

 # Container Recipes

+Regardless of which platform you are running on, the containers target Linux64, so make sure you have the Linux64 binaries for SGP4 copied to lib/Linux64.

+## Docker

+The docker image runs the web server on port 9000.
+To compile the project in the proper manner for docker call "ant docker" from the project home directory.
+It will make a dist jar file and copy the necessary files to the containers/docker/target directory.

+From the containers/docker directory you can run "docker-compose build" to build the docker image.
+You can also run it with "docker-compose run".

+The web server should be available from http://localhost:9000.